 To add insult to injury, having pre-market approval may shield medical device manufacturers from civil litigation, thanks to the 2008 Supreme Court decision in Riegel v.
 Medtronic.

 In addition to a bill to remove Essure from the market, titled the "E-Free Act," U.S. Representative Mike Fitzpatrick from Pennsylvania is proposing legislation that would overturn Riegel v.
 Medtronic and remove all barriers to civil litigation in medical device liability cases.

 This bill, and the consumer's movement against Essure, demonstrate a growing pushback against industry lobbyists and the tort reform movement.

 The right of consumers, who have been harmed, to seek recourse in the courts is a basic tenet of our justice system.
 Equal protection under the law is a Constitutional guarantee under the 14th amendment.

-If you or a loved one has been harmed by a defective medical device, the product liability attorneys at D'Amico & Pettinicchi will work with you to pursue justice.
+If you or a loved one has been harmed by a defective medical device, the personal injury lawyers at D'Amico & Pettinicchi will work with you to pursue justice.
 Contact us today for a free case review.